openhpc/cloudwg/tutorials/pearc20/exercise1.md

 After the build completes, save the AMI hash for use in the cloud formation templates.

 ***Note: The AMI hash is returned to standard output as the last line of the `packer build` command.
-It is also available from the EC2 console.
-Services -> EC2 -> AMIs***
+It is also available from the EC2 consoler: Services -> EC2 -> AMIs***

 #### Compute AMI